Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Default: True
         'sim_input_dir' [string] :
             Copy this directory and it's contents for each simulation-specific directory.
+            If not using calculation directories, contents are copied to the ensemble directory.
         'profile_worker' [boolean] :
             Profile using cProfile.
 Default: False
         'disable_log_files' [boolean] :